Student-centric advice and objective recommendations

 SAT/ACT Scores: To Send or Not to Send?

 “To be, or not to be,” that is the question, right?
 Perhaps, but if you’re in the process of applying to colleges, “To send, or not to send (your standardized test scores)?” may seem a little more applicable.
-And, with more and more schools going “test optional” nowadays, it can be difficult to decide whether or not to send your scores in.
+With more and more schools going “test optional,”, it can be difficult to decide whether or not to send your scores in.
 So, to make applying to colleges a little easier for you, we’ve compiled a quick list of things to consider when making that choice.
 Let’s get into it!

 Also see: 10 tips to reduce test taking anxiety